Is Australia’s future affordable?

 Concerns about employment were at the forefront, with 56% of Aussies worried about job stability, while funding a comfortable retirement was a concern for two in five.
 One fifth said they’d be relying on a family inheritance to ensure their financial future and pay off a mortgage.

 According to Mozo’s home loan repayment calculator, on a $700,000 loan, at the average interest rate of 4.71%, Aussie home buyers would be looking at monthly repayments of $3,975.
-However, if borrowers were to shop around and, for example, snag Mozo’s mystery bank deal rate of just 3.89%, they could save around $320 each month.
+However, if borrowers were to shop around and, for example, for a home loan provider with a rate of just 3.89%, they could save around $320 each month.

 It’s potential savings like these that prompted Hagger to suggest Aussies seek financial advice when considering their futures.
 ‘Seeking quality financial advice can make a real difference for Australians as they save for retirement and I hope this research will help more people to think about their financial future,’ he said.